hengyu95/Lyrics-to-IPA-v6/README.md

 **Inline hints** appear as background-tinted highlights on words with diction notes.
 Hover any highlighted word for the tip text.
 Eight categories, all individually toggleable:

+**Disclaimer: All of these tips are suggested by LLMs, and I have no way of verifying their quality as a newbie singer.
+Just take what's useful for you and drop what's not.
+Check with your teachers!**

 | Colour | Hint type | What it flags |
 |---|---|---|
 | Amber | Legato link | Consonant-to-vowel boundary — carry the consonant across |